tranhelen/tranhelen/_posts/2019-06-17-hardworkandplay.md

 ---
 layout: post
-title: One Step at a Time
+title: Hard Work and Play
 date: 2019-06-17
-excerpt: Post not finished
+excerpt: One of our goals at Jupiter is to build a non-homogenous team.
+While performance itself is gender-neutral, I've sought out sources to explain How-We-Got-Here in order to deepen my...
 ---

 <div class="note">